WeblateOrg/weblate/docs/admin/install/docker.rst

    Configure how PostgreSQL handles SSL in connection to the server, for possible choices see `SSL Mode Descriptions <https://www.postgresql.org/docs/11/libpq-ssl.html#LIBPQ-SSL-SSLMODE-STATEMENTS>`_

+.. envvar:: POSTGRES_ALTER_ROLE

+    Configures name of role to alter during migrations, see :ref:`config-postgresql`.

 Database backup settings
 ~~~~~~~~~~~~~~~~~~~~~~~~